 The MRC Student Manager (SM) assists staff with operating all aspects of the center.
 MRC student managers provides front desk customer service and reception support for the students, faculty, staff and organizations who utilize the center, its resources and meeting spaces.
 Lastly, the MRC Student Manager will gain experience in office and event management, marketing, promotions and cultural competency.

-The MRC Associate Director, Office Manager, and the Graduate Assistant for Administration directly supervise the MRC Student Managers.
-However, the MRC Director or other Multicultural Resource Center and Division of Diversity, Equity and Inclusion staff may direct some position responsibilities.
+The MRC assistant director, office manager, and the graduate assistant for administration directly supervise the MRC Student Managers.
+However, the Director of Intercultural Affairs or other Division of Diversity, Equity and Inclusion staff may direct some position responsibilities.

 Duties & Responsibilities